arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/Synchronous/Implementation.md

    synchronous replication is resumed.
 This happens all transparently to the client.

-The current implementation of ArangoDB does not allow changing the replicationFactor later.
-This is subject to change.
-In the meantime the only way is to dump and restore the collection.
-[See the cookbook recipe about migrating](../../../../Cookbook/Administration/Migrate2.8to3.0.html#controling-the-number-of-shards-and-the-replication-factor).

 ### Automatic failover

 Whenever the leader of a shard is failing and there is a query trying to access data of that shard the coordinator will continue trying to contact the leader until it timeouts.